 Another anecdote about Top Gun: Maverick being filmed at Lake Tahoe deals with scenes at the Lake Tahoe airport.

 I’m an opportunist not a paparazzi.
 So, since Washoe Meadows State Park is just a street away from my home, that was convenient for me to visit.

 On the other hand, I had no interest in trying to get pictures of Tom Cruise at the airport location.

-Besides, I heard from locals who have business at the airport (South Lake Tahoe’s City Council operates out of the airport) that signs were posted at the airport discouraging taking pictures or video during the days the production crew was onsite.
+So, I heard from locals who have business at the airport that signs were posted at the airport discouraging taking pictures or video during the days the production crew was onsite.

 This sounds like bullshit to me but if it was true, it would’ve been a nice payout!